mwvgroup/pittgoogle-client/docs/source/api/cloud-storage-docstring.rst

 Prerequisites
 -------------

-1. Complete the :doc:`initial-setup`.
+1. Complete the initial setup.
 In particular, be sure to:

-   -  :doc:`install-pittgoogle` and/or :ref:`Install the command-line tools <install gcp cli>`.
+   -  :ref:`install` and/or :ref:`Install the command-line tools <install gcp cli>`.
    -  :ref:`service account`
    -  :ref:`Set your environment variables <set env vars>`